 8:21 Audience: Aye.

-9:19 Because that's about my lab.
-I've had three million people from 80 different countries that I've had a chance to interact with over the last 29 years.
+9:20 In my lab, I've had three million people from 80 countries over the last 29 years.
 And after a while, patterns become obvious.
 You see that South America and Africa may be connected in a certain way, right?
-Other people say, "Oh, that sounds ridiculous."
+Others say, "Oh, that sounds ridiculous."
 It's simple.
 So, what shaped Lance?
 What shapes you?
 Two invisible forces.
 Very quickly.
 One: state.
-We all have had time.
-So if you had a time you did something, and after you did it you thought to yourself, I can't believe I said that, I can't believe I did that, that was so stupid -- who's been there?
+We all have had times, you did something, and after, you thought to yourself, "I can't believe I said or did that, that was so stupid."
+Who's been there?
 Say, "Aye."
+Audience: Aye.

-9:51 TR: Have you ever done something, after you did it, you go, "That was me!"
-(Laughter) Right?
-It wasn't your ability; it was your state.
+9:55 It wasn't your ability; it was your state.
 Your model of the world is what shapes you long term.
 Your model of the world is the filter.
 That's what's shaping us.
-That's what makes people make decisions.
-When we want to influence somebody, we've got to know what already influences them.
-And it's made up of three parts, I believe.
+It makes people make decisions.
+To influence somebody, we need to know what already influences them.
+It's made up of three parts.
 First, what's your target?
 What are you after?
-Which, I believe -- it's not your desires.
+It's not your desires.
 You can get your desires or goals.
-How many have ever got a goal or desire and thought, is this all there is?
-How many have been there?
-Say, "Aye."
+Who has ever got a goal or desire and thought, is this all there is?

+10:19 Say, "Aye."
 Audience: Aye.

 11:26 Audience: Aye.

 11:27 TR: Bullshit.
 You like the surprises you want.
 The ones you don't want, you call problems, but you need them.
 So, variety is important.
 Have you ever rented a video or a film that you've already seen?
 Who's done this?
 Get a fucking life.

 11:42 Why are you doing it?
 You're certain it's good because you read or saw it before, but you're hoping it's been long enough you've forgotten, and there's variety.